Summary of 1 Timothy

 HOW DO I READ IT?

 Read the letter as one written to impersonate Paul in a situation that the author faced in his own time and place.
-Seeking to represent Paul in order to give authority to what he has to say, the author calls upon his readers to respect “the faith” that has been transmitted to them and to reject false alternatives that claim to convey a higher knowledge than that which has been received.
+Seeking to represent Paul to give authority to what he has to say, the author calls upon his readers to respect “the faith” that has been transmitted to them and to reject false alternatives that claim to convey a higher knowledge than that which has been received.
 In order to do this letter justice, one should read it (as well as the other Pastoral Epistles) in light of the seven undisputed letters of Paul, where one finds quite different emphases and teachings.
 As a canonical text, it has importance, but it does not necessarily express the last word on matters (such as teachings concerning the role of women) that are treated differently in other parts of Scripture.